sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 [OPTION BEGIN [Windows]]

+1. Log on to Cloud Foundry:

+    ```Shell/Bash
+    cf login  # this will ask you to select CF API, org, and space
+    ```

-1. As `cf push` can only bind but not create services, you need to create the SAP HANA service manually (along with an HDI container and a database schema):
+2. As `cf push` can only bind but not create services, you need to create the SAP HANA service manually (along with an HDI container and a database schema):

     ```Shell/Bash
     cf create-service hanatrial hdi-shared my-bookshop-db-hdi-container